Published:

 Why does preparation decide your timeline?

-Build time is the predictable part of a project.
-When I scope a Webflow build, I can estimate design implementation, CMS setup, and QA with reasonable confidence.
-What I cannot estimate is how long it will take to receive final copy or track down the person who controls the DNS.
-Waiting time, not work time, is what pushes launches back.
+What I cannot estimate is how long it takes to receive final copy or track down whoever controls the DNS.
+Waiting time, not work time, is what pushes launches back, and it routinely adds 2 to 6 weeks to an otherwise clean project.

 The website project checklist: 10 things to prepare